 Romans 8:17 And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.

 It is through our suffering we become refined and purified as gold and silver.
 Negative emotions or afflictions are necessary in this purification process.
-I recognize that I do have need of repentance for some of the emotion and action (see Searching for Healing post) but I also recognize that the affliction or negative emotion is making me into what God would have me be.
+I recognize that I do have need of repentance for some of the emotion and action but I also recognize that the affliction or negative emotion is making me into what God would have me be.
 It almost seems like a “Catch-22”; we need to sin (have affliction or negative emotion) to be better but if we become weighted down by sin we can’t progress.
 This leads to the need for the atonement of Jesus Christ; his suffering, death, and resurrection.
 God has provided a way for me to learn and grow through my mistakes and to become stronger through my weaknesses; his plan is perfect!
 My ability to repent and find forgiveness through him not only makes me worthy of future blessings but also allows me to become something that I could not become on my own.
 Am I proud of how I handled myself in my most severe afflictions?
 Not really, but I know that I am much stronger because of them!